September 9, 2023

 - 6-12 months: By the end of the first year, you should see the final results of your surgery.
 The swelling should be fully resolved, and the incision scars will continue to fade over time.
 It is important to maintain a healthy lifestyle and exercise regularly to maintain your results.

 It is important to note that every patient’s recovery timeline is unique, and you should always follow your surgeon’s instructions for postoperative care to ensure a safe and successful recovery.

 When Can I Return to Work & Exercise After a Tummy Tuck?

 If your work is sedentary, Dr. Roth will probably clear you to return to work in a few weeks, knowing that you may be sore.
+After the first 2 weeks, you may resume moderate walks.
 We will examine you and determine increasing exercise after the sutures are removed.
 Sun exposure is discouraged for at least the first few months.